 These are the three widely accepted types of synthesis essays.
 However, in practice, every educational institution reserves the right to modify these, adding some unique points to the synthesis.
 That’s why, before writing your synthesis essay, carefully check the instructions and requirements or ask your instructor for clarifications if needed.
 It will prompt you to compose a correct essay and increase your chances of getting a good grade.

 How to Write a Synthesis Essay (4 Steps)

-Without a plan, writing a synthesis essay might turn into a daunting and long-standing process.
+Without a plan, writing a good synthesis essay might turn into a daunting and long-standing process.
 Collecting sources, examining them, working on an argument, writing an essay outline, and then a draft can take plenty of time.
-Therefore, it is important to know the order of your actions to reduce the time spent writing a synthesis essay and make the entire paper coherent and straight to the point.
+Therefore, it is important to know the order of your actions to reduce the time you might spend to write a synthesis essay and make the entire synthesis paper coherent and straight to the point.

-Note: To learn more about writing and structuring essays in general, check our detailed 12-step guide: How to Write an Essay?
+Note: To learn more about writing essays in general, check our detailed guide: How to Write an Essay?